 The First Access Visa® Card is an unsecured credit card for people with bad credit.
-However, this card comes with a ton of fees which is why we recommend some better alternatives.
+This card comes with a ton of fees, which makes it a poor choice for most people.

 First Access Visa® Review & Ratings

 If you have poor or damaged credit you might consider First Access Visa® as one of the rare credit cards that will approve you.
 This card can be used anywhere Visa is accepted and helps with building your credit.
 However, you are going to pay substantial fees if you choose this card.

 Credit building tool

 Annual fee: $75.00 for the first year, $48 after that

 First Access Visa® card is a credit card created by The Bank of Missouri for people who have little, poor, or no credit.

 While it really is easy to qualify for this card and you get all the benefits from having a genuine unsecured Visa card, the fees associated with this card are some of the highest we’ve seen.

 The First Access Visa is an unsecured card that allows people with poor credit to obtain a credit card without a deposit.
 That can help people with bad credit obtain new credit, enjoy the convenience of a credit card, and re-build their credit profile.